 Author's main message

-Three billion people in the world live on less than $2.50 a day .
-Referred to as the “absolutely poor,” they are overwhelmingly concentrated in developing countries.
+Ten per cent of the world's people live in extreme poverty and another 15% in poverty but not extreme poverty .
+They are overwhelmingly concentrated in developing countries.
 Although they work, they are poor because there are not adequate opportunities for them to earn enough to escape poverty.
 They are working hard but working poor .

-Poor people typically respond to the lack of adequate employment opportunities by creating their own employment.
+Poor people typically respond to the lack of adequate employment opportunities by creating their own self-employment opportunities.
 Most do this out of desperation: the only alternative to working and earning very little is to be unemployed and earning nothing.

 In low- and middle-income countries (developing countries), the number of people wanting employment and capable of working in wage employment far exceeds the number of jobs.
 Some poor people prefer self-employment to wage employment, but for most, self-employment is worse than wage employment.
 Yet in the absence of unemployment insurance and other social protection programs, it is better than nothing.